Kimberlee97/tp/docs/UserGuide.md

 If you forget to input any of the compulsory fields, the system will prompt you for the required inputs.
 To abort the command during this stage, input `cancel`.

-Homey prevents adding contacts with duplicate names.
+Homey prevents adding duplicate contacts.

 <box type="tip" seamless>